Unturned

 Train Tunnel Cave: In the train tunnel running between 3-Y Severnyy and Severouralsk is a cave which has a sealed door which requires a generator to open.
 Inside is a large, empty, open cave system which can be used as a good base location.

-Shaytanka Hidden Bunker: In the waterfall over the Shaytanka Bog, there is a discolored part of rock which can be blown up to reveal a cave system which leads to a bunker, which is currently unfinished but will be a cool hidden location in the future!
+Shaytanka Hidden Bunker: In the waterfall over the Shaytanka Bog, there is a discolored part of rock which can be destroyed to reveal a cave system which leads to a bunker, which is currently unfinished but will be a cool hidden location in the future!

 Rod's Body: At the top of one of the supports for the Suspension Bridge is a little display of environmental storytelling.
 If you go hunting in the waters below the bridge, you can find Rod, or at least what's left of him.